Image-Py/plugindemo/doc/filter.md

         gaussian_filter(snap, para['sigma'], output=img)
 ```

 Gaussian plug-in.
 The ` note ` specifies any type support, and supports the ` roi ` as well as cancellation, which provides the preview function.
 The ` para ` and ` view ` indicate there is a floating point parameters ` sigma `.
 In ` run `, we can call ` scipy. ndimage. gaussian_filter `  to filter ` snap ` with the output to ` img `.
-If a function without output item, we will process the results ` return `, and framework will help us to assign a value to ` img `.
+If a function without output item, we will process the results ` return `.
+And framework will help us to assign a value to ` img `.

 ![14](http://idoc.imagepy.org/demoplugin/14.png)